The Moonshine War (Justified): Plot

 Dean meets with Loretta in a shed where she works on a marijuana crop.
-She refuses his advances and her dad Walt (Chris Mulkey) calls the police.
+She escapes his advances and her recently widowed father Walt (Chris Mulkey) calls the police.
 However, when the police, Raylan and Rachel question him, Walt feigns not recognizing him and shuts the door.
 It's revealed that Dean works for the Bennett Clan, a ruthless criminal organization in the area.
 Two Bennetts, Dickie (Jeremy Davies) and Doyle (Joseph Lyle Taylor) visit Walt for putting marijuana in their land and force him to put his foot on a bear trap.
 Meanwhile, Loretta talks with the Bennett family matriarch, Mags (Margo Martindale), who works at a grocery store.
 Mags promises to take care of Dean.
-Raylan and Rachel arrive at the store and is revealed that Raylan and Mags have met for years.
+Raylan and Rachel arrive at the store and it's revealed that Raylan and Mags have known each other for years.
 Mags denies hiring Dean to work for them.

 Raylan and Rachel talk with Dickie and his brother Coover (Brad William Henke).
-Coover turns hostile, throwing a dead rat at their car, insulting Rachel and holding a gun in his hand.
+Coover turns hostile, throwing a dead rat at their car, insulting Rachel with a racial slur and holding a gun in his hand.
 Dickie orders him to stop and Coover goes back inside.
-Dean kidnaps Loretta, puts her in the trunk of his car and tries to escape to Tennessee.
-However, Raylan and Rachel intercept him at a gas station and save Loretta.
-Mags and Dickie later visit Walt, where they poison him with moonshine and explain their intentions to raise Loretta before he dies.
+As Loretta tends to the sleeping Walt's injury, Dean kidnaps her, puts her in the trunk of his car and tries to escape to Tennessee.
+However, Raylan and Rachel intercept him at a gas station and save Loretta, and Dean is arrested.
+Mags and Dickie later visit Walt, where they poison him with moonshine in retaliation for involving the police with one of their employees, growing marijuana on their land, and neglecting Loretta since his wife's death.
+Mags promises to raise Loretta better than he has been as he dies.